- Why construct a dropped kerb?

 - In some circumstances it is possible to consider parallel parking.
 In these instances the driveway must be at least seven metres wide and at least 3.6 metres deep.
 This will only be considered where the crossover would have space for easy entry and exit and low pedestrian usage.

 - Is there a safe distance between the position of the vehicle crossing and a road junction?
-Crossings must be at least ten metres from a junction and this may be increased to fifteen metres on major roads or close to busy junctions.
+Crossings must be at least ten metres from a junction and this may be increased to 15 metres on major roads or close to busy junctions.

-- Will you have adequate visibility of other vehicles and pedestrians using the road and foopath?
+- Will you have adequate visibility of other vehicles and pedestrians using the road and footpath?
 A distance of two metres on either side of the crossing and two metres from the back of the footpath must be kept clear of any plants, objects or structures taller than 600mm.
 Greater visibility may be required on classified or busy roads.

 - If you live on a busy road you may be required to have enough space on your property in which to turn a vehicle.
 This would avoid the need to reverse onto a busy road.